 Perhaps more importantly, the last sentence provides a form of amnesty for these early borrowers by eliminating liability for the necessity certification provided the borrowed funds are repaid in full by May 7, 2020.
 If such repayment is made, those borrowers will be “deemed by the SBA to have made the [necessary] certification in good faith” regardless of any facts or circumstances to the contrary, effectively shielding them from liability.

 All information regarding the PPP is subject to change as the information regarding the program coming from the SBA and Treasury Department is updated.
-If you have questions or would like additional information, please feel free to contact Dan Fuchs at email@example.com or Jeremy Freifeld at firstname.lastname@example.org and they would be happy to assist you.
+If you have questions or would like additional information, please feel free to contact Dan Fuchs at firstname.lastname@example.org and he would be happy to assist you.

 This Alert is provided for informational purposes only and is not intended to be, nor should it be construed as, legal advice on any specific matter, nor does it represent any undertaking to keep recipients advised of all relevant legal developments.
 This Alert does not create or constitute an invitation to create an attorney-client relationship, nor should it be construed as an advertisement or solicitation for legal services.
 This material may be considered Attorney Advertising in some states.
 Prior results do not guarantee a similar outcome.